Some of the major points to keep in mind with regards to the CAT Exam Pattern are:

 66 |

-The VARC section in CAT 2022 is expected to have 24 questions in total.
-In the verbal section, the CAT exam pattern of the last 3 years indicates that the section consists of two primary components, i.e. Verbal Ability and Reading Comprehension.
+The VARC section in CAT comprises 24 questions in total.
+In the verbal section, the CAT exam pattern of the past years indicates that the section consists of two primary components, i.e. Verbal Ability and Reading Comprehension.

 Reading Comprehension: